 This is the Board of County Commissioners (BCC) transmittal staff report for the Second Regular Cycle Amendment 2021-2-A-2-1 to the Future Land Use Map (FLUM) and Comprehensive Plan (CP).
-This amendment was heard by the Local Planning Agency (LPA) during a transmittal public hearing held on August 19, 2021, and will go before the BCC for a transmittal public hearing on September 14, 2021.
+This amendment was heard by the Local Planning Agency (LPA) during a transmittal public hearing held on August 19, 2021, and will go before the BCC for a transmittal public hearing on October 12, 2021.
+The proposed amendment was continued by the BCC from September 14, 2021 to October 12, 2021.

 The above-referenced 2021-2 Regular Cycle Amendment entails a privately-initiated map amendment located in District 2.
-Since this is the transmittal stage for this amendment, there will be a second round of public hearings for adoption after the Florida Department of Economic Opportunity (DEO) and other State agencies complete their review of the proposed amendment and provide comments, expected in October 2021.
-Adoption public hearings are tentatively scheduled before the LPA on November 18, 2021 and the BCC on December 14, 2021.
+Since this is the transmittal stage for this amendment, there will be a second round of public hearings for adoption after the Florida Department of Economic Opportunity (DEO) and other State agencies complete their review of the proposed amendment and provide comments, expected in November 2021.
+Adoption public hearings are tentatively scheduled before the LPA on December 16, 2021 and the BCC on January 11, 2022.

 Once the Regular Cycle amendment has been adopted by the BCC, it will become effective 31 days after DEO notifies the County that the plan amendment package is complete.
-This amendment is expected to become effective in January 2022, provided no challenges are brought forth for the amendment.
+This amendment is expected to become effective in February 2022, provided no challenges are brought forth for the amendment.